-For those just starting off, the single-entry system may still suffice if you still find yourself with a manageable volume of transactions.
-Those who are experiencing an increase in transactions might want to look into transitioning into a double-entry system.
-Check which one of these is suitable for your needs, although we strongly advise making use of the double-entry system for those sellers who are looking to grow their prospects in the future.
+For those just starting, the single-entry system may suffice if you still have a manageable volume of transactions.
+Those experiencing increased transactions might want to transition into a double-entry system.
+Check which one of these is suitable for your needs, although we strongly advise using the double-entry system for sellers looking to grow their prospects in the future.

 Inventory Management Strategies

 Bookkeeping does not only encompass keeping records of your transactions.
-It also takes Inventory Management into account, especially for those keeping larger stocks of material on hand.
-Various strategies can be enacted to help you in this endeavor, such as creating a specialized storage system.
+It also considers Inventory Management, especially for those keeping larger stocks of material on hand.
+Various strategies can be enacted to help you in this endeavour, such as creating a specialized storage system.

 Another way of managing inventory is by stocking products that you know are popular.
 This helps you to keep stock moving and help you to manage the expectations of your customers.
 Knowing when demand rises and falls is also important in managing your inventory, which makes the importance of financial statements all the more prevalent to aspiring entrepreneurs.